sajjaphani/learn-java/README.md

 ### External and Internal Iteration

 From Java 8, we can also use internal iteration added to collections.
 See [Iteration](#iteration) in Java 8 Features section.

+### Object Ordering

+[Object Ordering](https://docs.oracle.com/javase/tutorial/collections/interfaces/order.html) privides a way to arrange the items in a particular order from an array or a collection.
+Java provides two interfaces [Comparable](https://docs.oracle.com/javase/8/docs/api/java/lang/Comparable.html) and [Comparator](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html) for ordering the objects.
+This [example](/src/org/learnjava/ComparableExample.java) shows the use of Comparable to provide natural ordering to the objects.
+This [example](/src/org/learnjava/ComparatorExample.java) shows the use of Comparator to order the objects that otherwise not possible with natural ordering.

 ### Binary Heap